 You cannot specify an amount of funds to be allocated to a specific Receiving Institution, but you can opt-out of one or more specific Receiving Institutions from receiving Program Deposits, as set forth in Section IV.F (Ability to Opt-Out of Receiving Institutions), in which case, no Program Deposits will be allocated to that excluded Receiving Institution.

 The Allocation Process takes into consideration various factors, including the need for certain Receiving Institutions to receive deposits in certain amounts, limits on the amount that certain participating sending institutions are authorized to place under the Program, and limits on the amount that certain Receiving Institutions have agreed to receive under the Program.
-The Allocation Process also may be affected by various objectives, limits or requirements of Your Institution, Sending Institution, Stable and/or the Receiving Institutions, including administrative convenience.
+The Allocation Process also may be affected by various objectives, limits or requirements of Your Institution, Sending Institution, R&T or its affiliates, and/or the Receiving Institutions, including administrative convenience.

 Withdrawals from the Program

 All withdrawals from the Program are processed through your Eligible Customer Account held at Your Institution subject to your Eligible Customer Account agreement with Your Institution, and not directly through the Program Accounts.
-The withdrawals of some or all Program Deposits from the Program can only be made through your Eligible Customer Account at Your Institution and cannot be made by you by contacting Sending Institution, Stable, Settlement Bank, Custodian or any Receiving Institution.
+The withdrawals of some or all Program Deposits from the Program can only be made through your Eligible Customer Account at Your Institution and cannot be made by you by contacting Sending Institution, R&T or its affiliates, Settlement Bank, Custodian or any Receiving Institution.

 If the Program includes the Automatic Sweep Feature, to the extent necessary to increase the balance in your Eligible Customer Account to the designated sweep withdrawal trigger amount as set forth on the Program Information Notice or as otherwise agreed on the Agency Appointment (“Sweep Withdrawal Trigger Amount”) on any Business Day, Your Institution, acting as your agent, will effect a withdrawal of such amount from the Program and deposit those funds back into your Eligible Customer Account (such that the balance in your Eligible Customer Account is replenished back to the Sweep Deposit Trigger Amount).
 Such transfers are subject to the availability of funds for such transfers.
 If you wish to make a specific withdrawal of funds from the Program outside of this Automatic Sweep Feature, you may authorize such withdrawal on any Business Day and Your Institution, acting as your agent, will withdraw those funds from the Program and deposit those funds into your Eligible Customer Account.